 This is because there are so many good things you can do with the pulled pork leftovers that we don’t get tired of it.

 This is my favorite Instant Pot BBQ Pulled Pork recipe.

 I’ve been making this pulled pork sweet potato hash pretty consistently from leftover pulled pork, and now I am adding this black bean pulled pork quesadilla into the rotation.

-The quesadilla just turned out SO GOOD.
+These quesadillas always come out out SO GOOD.
 Pulled pork and black beans are a winning combination.

 This pulled pork quesadilla recipe really couldn’t be easier.
 It is amazing for when you are super hungry and need a quick dinner.

-These pulled pork quesadillas also make a great lunch the next day – they reheat great in the oven or toasted oven (5 minutes at 350F), but they also do OK in the microwave too,
+These pulled pork quesadillas also make a great lunch the next day – they reheat great in the oven or toasted oven (5 minutes at 350F), but they also do OK in the microwave too.

 Pro tip: wait for the quesadillas to cool completely before packing them as leftovers, so they don’t get soggy.

 Or you can easily double the recipe, or scale it down.
 Just keep in mind that you’ll need about 1/2 cup of black beans and 1/2 cup of pulled pork for each quesadilla.